 Outside this period, it is still possible for a creditor to request the recognition of a credit and the separation or restitution of assets within the insolvency proceeding.
 The separation request is made against the insolvent estate, the creditors and the debtor at any time until the end of the insolvency proceeding.
 The claim for the recognition of credits can only be filed until the latest of the following deadlines:

 Trading of Claims

-These credits may be traded amongst creditors and with third parties prior to, or even throughout, the insolvency proceedings, as the only impact that this action has on the claim is the identification of the creditor.
+These credits may be traded among creditors and with third parties prior to, or even throughout, the insolvency proceedings (but this may prevent set-off against debts of the insolvency estate).

 Attachment and Stays on Judicial Proceedings